“Scratch,” the nation-wide sensation created by three-time Pulitzer Prize winner Archibald Macleish can now be seen at SLCC’s Black Box Theatre.

 It is about how a man should be able to exercise his freedom and rights, because the law was created specifically to allow man to live free.

-The Black Box Theater has new and improved lighting, sound and stage.
+The Black Box Theatre has new and improved lighting, sound and stage.
 The theater invites all Bruins to visit and enjoy plays and performances of all types.